Nonye2K3/chia/CLI-Commands-Reference.md

 This page should provide additional high-level documentation and explanation beyond just `chia -h`.

 This is not meant to be comprehensive, because often the `-h` text is clear enough.
-We recommend fully investigating `-h` before looking elsewhere.
+We recommend fully investigating with the `-h` switch before looking elsewhere.

 As with the rest of this project, this doc is a work-in-progress.
 Feel free to browse the [source code](https://github.com/Chia-Network/chia-blockchain/tree/master/src/cmds) for more insight in the meantime.